 By covering counterfeits and forgeries, the FIELDS system complements INTERPOL’s existing SLTD database which contains records on stolen, lost, revoked, invalid, and stolen blank documents.

-The FIELDS system will go live in 2022.
-The FIELDS Operational Central Unit will work actively with experts and member countries to:
+The FIELDS system was launched in 2022, following a multi-year design and development project.
+The FIELDS Operational Central Unit, made up of document and database specialists, will work actively with experts and member countries to:

 - Ensure efficient and sustainable use of the system (operational and technical);